OlegSheliakin/SpaceWalk/README.md

-# SpaceWalk
+# SpaceXWalk
-SpaceWalk is a Android client app for SpaceX API.
+SpaceXWalk is a Android client app for SpaceX API.